Haklim733/legal-rag/README.md

 # Overview

-This is sample repo to extract text from pdfs and extract ontological concepts using FOLIO ontology and LightRAG.
-This is a proof of concept that stores FOLIO ontology in a knowledge graph and use LightRAG to query the document store.
+This is sample repo to extract text from legal pdfs like the supreme court cases and opinions and extract ontological concepts using the [Federated Open Legal Information Ontology (FOLIO) ontology](https://openlegalstandard.org/resources/folio-python-library/) and [LightRAG](https://github.com/HKUDS/LightRAG/).
+This is a proof of concept that stores FOLIO ontology in a knowledge graph that is utilized by LightRAG and llms to extract ontological concepts from the document.

 # Execution